 While today’s electric BMWs such as the i3 use separate motors, gearbox and control electronics, the iNext will integrate all three elements into one unit, saving cost and weight, and increasing power density.

 The iNext production model, whatever its production model name will be, will launch in 2021, built at BMW’s Dingolfing plant in Germany.

-BMW will release an electric mini as early as 2019, and we should see the iX3 soon after in 2020.
+BMW will release an electric Mini in winter 2019, and we should see the iX3 soon after in 2020.
 Rather than an all-electric version of the next BMW 3-series, it’s understood BMW will release a four-door coupe similar to the 4-series, likely to be named the i4.
 Its release date is to be confirmed at the time of writing.

-In purely temporal terms, BMW is a little behind the electric curve; both Mercedes and Audi have already revealed their first EV production cars, and Jaguar's i-Pace has beaten the lot of them to showrooms to compete with Tesla’s long-established model range.
+After an initial head start with its i3 and i8, BMW has fallen behind the electric curve; both Mercedes and Audi have already revealed their first EV production cars, and Jaguar's i-Pace has beaten the lot of them to showrooms to compete with Tesla’s long-established model range.